Hubert E. Hamilton

 Sole practitioner, Macon, Georgia, general civil and criminal practice.

 Mr. Hamilton has been admitted to practice in all state courts in Georgia since 1976, and in all state courts in Tennessee since 1987.
 He is also admitted to practice in the United States District Courts for the Middle District of Georgia, the Northern District of Georgia, the Eastern District of Tennessee and the Sixth Circuit Court of Appeals.

-- Sustaining Member, Tennessee Association for Justice; Champion Member, Georgia Trial Lawyers Association; Sustaining Member, American Association for Justice; Member, The Association of Plaintiff Interstate Trucking Lawyers of America; Member, Workers’ Injury Law & Advocacy Group; Member, Chattanooga Bar Association; Member, Lookout Mountain Bar Association (President 1989-1990).
+- Sustaining Member, Tennessee Association for Justice; Champion Member, Georgia Trial Lawyers Association; Sustaining Member, American Association for Justice; Member, Member, AAJ Trucking Litigation Group, Member; The Association of Plaintiff Interstate Trucking Lawyers of America; Workers’ Injury Law & Advocacy Group; Member, Chattanooga Bar Association; Member, Lookout Mountain Bar Association (President 1989-1990).

 - Served on Challenge Committees for the Georgia Trial Lawyers Association in 2005-2006, and in 1987-1989, to support legal and constitutional challenges to tort reform legislation.
 Represented the plaintiff in Denton v.
 Con-way Southern Express, 261 Ga.
 41 (1991) which overturned the collateral source statute enacted as part of 1987 tort reform legislation.

 - Also served as Budget Committee Chair and Legislative Committee Co-Chair for the Georgia Trial Lawyers Association.